 In my dissertation, I study how shifting relations between companies affect wage inequality.
 Rising earnings inequality since the 1970s has come mostly from growing wage differences between different companies, not between co-workers.
 Drawing on economic sociology, I provide new evidence on the distributional effects of shifting supply chains, rising product market concentration and job restructuring.
 This research is supported by the National Science Foundation's Doctoral Dissertation Improvement Grant and the Washington Center for Equitable Growth.

 I am a National Science Foundation Graduate Research Fellow, a Fellow in the Inequality and Social Policy Program at the Harvard Kennedy School and an affiliate of the Institute for Quantitative Social Science.
-My research appears in the American Journal of Sociology and Social Forces and has been covered in The Washington Post, NBC News and CNBC.
+My research appears in the American Sociological Review, the American Journal of Sociology and Social Forces.
+It has been covered in media outlets including The Washington Post, Nature: Human Behavior, The Boston Globe, NBC News and CNBC.